unixorn/zsh-quickstart-kit/Readme.md

 ## ZSH

 For a list of other ZSH plugins, completions and themes you might like to use, check out my [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) list.
+It also contains a list of [ZSH tutorials](https://github.com/unixorn/awesome-zsh-plugins#generic-zsh).

 ## Dotfiles in general